|

 wick adjuster labeled Nashville) and lamps were made using

-inexpensive aluminium materials.
-The aluminium lamps looked
+inexpensive aluminum materials.
+The aluminum lamps looked

 cheap and I suspect sales reflected the looks.